FrolovEvgen/xtension.scripts/XScripts/sources/X2/README.md

 If script has no target it will save when it is selected.

+### Station: Sale price managment

+_CMD_STATION_PRICEMANAGER_

+Parameter: minimum price.

+The script change the prise of the good betmin the maximum market price and user defined according the volume in storage.

 ## INSTALL

 Simple extract this content into the game directory.